 The stop motion was beautiful, but rest of it..it was an unneeded, overtly explained analysis.
 A catastrophe.
 You know when some self-motivator steal a quote and said it like he is the first man in the universe ever said such smart words?
 Felt exactly like this.
-The Pixar cliche-riddened part of the movie was leaving a bad taste in the mouth.
-I HATE it. even hate it more than when they make Peter Pan a grown up.
+The Pixar cliche-ridden part of the movie was leaving a bad taste in the mouth.
+I HATE it. even hate it more than when they made Peter Pan a grown up.

 I watched this movie at a time that Trump is bullying Iran at any possible way and I’ve a very hard time coping with this stressful situation.
 It seems it doesn’t matter how much we talk about humanity & peace but in the end even the author of such beautiful book got in his plane to bomb innocent people…

 Mi sarei aspettato decisamente più attinenza al libro e alle bellissime immagini stop-motion, che alla storia di stile pixariano in computer-grafica, ma in fin dei conti il risultato è discretamente piacevole.
 Difficile da apprezzare per chi non ha letto il libro in tenera età e non conserva dunque un legame affettivo verso questo magico racconto.

 I've never liked The Little Prince, heavy symbolism has never worked for me (I know, I'm French, I should love it, blablabla).
 The story about the little girl was cliché af.
 Very generic style, cookie-cutter CGI character design.
 BUT some sequences with the little prince and the aviator were visually very good.